morganmayday/tayen-core/archetypes/banner/vanguard.md

 | 7 | tbd |
 | 8 | tbd |

-#### Clear the Way
+#### Lead Allies
-A first-level vanguard that takes the Move conflict action allows
+A first-level vanguard that takes the Move conflict action can spend an allows up to one ally to move right behind them.

 #### Lead the Attack
 A first-level vanguard that initiates a conflict grants themself and all allies a +2 bonus on the first check they make this conflict.